GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Comparing GMPEs
 ***************

 1. Alongside the smt's capabilities for evaluating GMPEs in terms of residuals (within the residual module as demonstrated above), we can also evaluate GMPEs with respect to the predicted ground-motion for a given earthquake scenario.
 Such evaluations are useful in general, but especially so when the user has selected a shortlist of potentially viable GMPEs for a GMPE logic tree and wishes to further compare them, or wishes to examine how different scalings of a backbone GMPE affect the predicted ground-motion.
 The tools for comparing GMPEs are found within the Comparison module.
+An additional sub-module found in openquake.smt.comparison.backbone provides tools for various aspects of developing a backbone GMC.
+For an overview of these more advanced GMC capabilities the user is adviced to consult the functions within this sub-module directly.

     .. code-block:: ini